The lowdown on transport under NDIS

 If you live in South East Queensland and have been assessed as unable to touch on or off with a go card, check out Translink’s video on how to apply for an annual Translink Access Pass.

 The Commonwealth Department of Human Services has developed a Digital Wallet app that allows you to present digital image of your concession or health care card using your phone or smart device.
-Find out more about the Digital Wallet on the website.
+Find out more about the Digital Wallet.

 Do you have more questions or ideas about transport?
 We’d love to hear them!
-Please click here to enquire now or call us on 1800 112 112.
+To enquire now, call us on 1800 112 112.